Aidunlin/MeanScout/README.md

 ## Options

+Pressing the menu button (on small devices) will reveal useful options for MeanScout.
+These options are shown automatically on larger devices.
-Pressing the menu button will reveal useful options for MeanScout (Make sure to tell your scouts they probably shouldn't mess with these).
+Make sure to tell your scouts they shouldn't mess with these.

-- Set which robot location will be scouted, only used to remind scouts which robot they are scouting.
+- Set which robot location will be scouted
-- Download surveys and clear the in-app survey storage (prevents duplicate surveys if you download more than once).
+- Download (and remove) saved surveys
-- Change templates and download any saved surveys from the previous template.
+- Change templates and download any saved surveys from the previous template
-- Add a new template (templates with same name can be replaced).
+- Add a new template (templates with same name can be replaced)
-- Copy the JSON text of the current template.
+- Copy the JSON text of the current template
-- Remove the current template (the example can't be removed).
+- Remove the current template (the example can't be removed)

 ## Templates

 It can be annoying to reprogram your scouting app every year to change scouting metrics.
 To make things easier, MeanScout can be customized with flexible scouting templates.

-The only metrics that can't be changed are team, match, and absent, as it is generally assumed that these will stay consistent with all future FRC games.

 To add a template to MeanScout, simply copy and paste its JSON.
 MeanScout comes with an example template to get you started.
 Here is its JSON:

 ```json
 {